R. City: What Dreams Are Made Of (2014–present)

 In 2014, the duo signed with RCA Records and Dr. Luke's Kemosabe Records.
 Their debut studio album, What Dreams Are Made Of, contains themes of struggle relating to the brothers' often difficult upbringing in Saint Thomas.
 In 2015, they released singles titled "I'm That..." featuring 2 Chainz and "Locked Away" featuring Adam Levine.

+Theron Thomas won the Grammy Award for Songwriter of the Year, Non-Classical at the 66th Annual Grammy Awards for his work on songs by Lil Durk, Tyla, Chloe Bailey, Ciara and Chris Brown, Cordae, Big Boss Vette, and Jungkook.

 Discography

-The discography of Rock City contains numerous singles, mixtapes, and one album.
-The group has released one album in Japan (Songs That We Wrote) and has also released numerous mixtapes and singles.
+The discography of R. City contains numerous singles, mixtapes, and one album.
+The group has released one compilation album exclusively in Japan (Songs That We Wrote) and has also released numerous mixtapes and singles.